1. Tuition Fees

 $150 per child suggested charitable donation

-Tuition Fee Payment Options:
+Tuition Fee Payment Schedule:

 Where applicable, certificates for income tax purposes will be sent out by regular mail from the General Accounting Department at the University of Toronto late in February.
-There is no childcare certificate for Nursery.

 All cheques are made payable to the UNIVERSITY OF TORONTO